-Eligible land under the Basic Payment Scheme includes any land that is used for permanent grassland, arable land or permanent crops.
+Eligible land under the BPS includes any land that is used for permanent grassland, arable land or permanent crops.

-This land must be at your disposal on 15 May 2017 and must also be eligible throughout the calendar year.
+This land must be at your disposal on 15 May 2019 and must also be eligible throughout the calendar year.

-Full details of eligible land for the Basic Payment Scheme can be found in Guide to Land Eligibility at www.daera-ni.gov.uk/articles/area-based-schemes-2017-information-and-guidance claim, you need to complete a Basic Payment Scheme application for each country where you have land, then send it to the paying agency for that land.
+Full details of eligible land for the BPS can be found in Guide to Land Eligibility at www.daera-ni.gov.uk/articles/area-based-schemes-2019-guidance-and-forms